Summer: 200–300 sq. ft.

 Yes, there’s one washer/dryer setup in the Lodge.

 Can I bring a spouse/partner/collaborator?

-Yes, with a $100 impact fee.
-Guests can’t use the studios or workshop spaces unless they also apply and are accepted to the residency program.
+Yes.
+Non-family residents must pay a $100 impact fee, however.
+Guests are not allowed to use the studios or workshop spaces unless they also apply and are accepted to the residency program.

 What if my spouse/partner/collaborator wants their own studio?